 (left) A cross and inscriptions made in the years 1705 and 1743; (right) gallery above the entrance

 Massive walls and high towers are of no avail when those who should defend them accept bribes; in 551 the Ostrogoths bribed the Isaurian garrison of this gate and they conquered Rome.
-The Isaurians lived in the region of today's Konya and were regarded as valiant and trusted soldiers by the Byzantine emperors for whom they formed the personal guard.
+The guards were recruited among the shepherds/brigands who lived in the Taurus Mountains in Anatolia and were regarded as valiant and trusted soldiers by the Byzantine emperors for whom they formed the personal guard.

 Today Porta S. Paolo houses Museo della Via Ostiense, a small museum about the gate itself and Via Ostiense.
 It contains a model of ancient Ostia and one of Porto.

 Exhibits from the museum which were found along Via Ostiense: (left-above) Funerary relief of the Decii, a family of freed slaves.
-Husband and wife clasp their right hands, a gesture they did on their wedding day, while their young son stands between them holding a dove (early IInd century AD); (left-below) "Libello di Eutichete" an inscription dated 227 AD which was found in 1887.
+Husband and wife clasp their right hands, a gesture ("dextrarum iunctio") they did on their wedding day, while their young son stands between them holding a dove (early IInd century AD - original at Museo Nazionale Romano); (left-below) "Libello di Eutichete" an inscription dated 227 AD which was found in 1887.
 It reports a request by Eutichete, a farmer, to be allowed to build a small monument on his property and the affirmative reply he received; (right) frescoes depicting peacocks from tombs

 Piramide di Caio Cestio (the plaques on the wall are covered in another page)